Creative Restoration

 Feeling overwhelmed and burned out?
 Yearning for a gentle way to reclaim your wellbeing?

-Discover “Self Care One Stitch at a Time,” the audio course designed to help you do just that.
+Discover the “Self Care One Stitch at a Time” audio course!

 Our secret?

 Blending two passions: knitting and the psychology of wellbeing.
-Join Drs.
-Paula Redmond and Mia Hobbs, Clinical Psychologists and avid knitters, on a journey where every stitch becomes an opportunity for self-compassion and self-care.
+Join Dr Paula Redmond and Dr Mia Hobbs, Clinical Psychologists and avid knitters, on a journey where every stitch becomes an opportunity for self-compassion and self-care.

 Inside this cosy course you’ll find…